ronen567/just-the-docs/docs/batch-and-minibatch.md

 Where \\(L(w)\\) is a Loss function, which expresses the prediction's accuracy calculated for a every Training data example.

 Eq.
-1 expresses a single iteration of the optimization algorithm, at which the Gradient Descent update is calculated per each Training data example.
-This Gradient Descent variant, which runs and update iteration per a single training example is caleed **Stochastic Gradient Descent** abrivated to **SGD**.
-Why Stochastic?
-Because the gradient is calculated per a single sample and not for the entire m examples of the data set.
-As a result of that, the gradient convergence iterative process is expected to be noisy.
-Still, SGD proves to fastly converge.
-However that, current High Processing Computing (HPC) devices, e.g. GPUs, are tailored for vectorized computations.
-Otherwise they are not vey efficient.
-As an alternative to SGD, Batch algoritm, AKA Deterministic Methods (as oposed to Stochastic) are more efficient with vectorized computation machines.
+1 expresses an update of parameter w, according to the gradient of the loss function \\(L(w)\\) which is calculated per each Training data example.
+This Gradient Descent variant is called **Stochastic Gradient Descent**, abrivated to **SGD**.
+Naturally, The gradients of the Loss function may be noisy, as a result of noisy input data.
+To solve this problem, Loss function may be averaged over a batch of m samples.
+The Loss average is the Cost function.

 ## Batch and Minibatch Gradient Desent Computation